MikeKovarik/exifr/README.md

 Extracts only GPS coordinates from photo.

-NOTE: This uses `pick`/`skip` filters and perf improvements to only extract lat & lon tags from GPS block.
+This uses `pick`/`skip` filters and perf improvements to only extract latitude and longitude tags from GPS block.
 And to get GPS-IFD pointer it only scans through IFD0 without reading any other unrelated data.

 Check out [examples/gps.js](examples/gps.js) to learn more.